akashsebastian333/assetfinder/README.md

 # subp

-Find domains and subdomains potentially related to a given domain.
+For finding subdomains of a domain from different public free apis

 ## Usage